-When I arrive at Marshall park three varied thrushes scatter from around the trailhead into the trees.
+When I arrive at Marshall park three varied thrushes scatter from the trail-head into the trees.
 I walk down to the bridge, over the creek, past the playground and up the trail—hopefully on my way to Tryon Creek State Park.
-Last time I got lost and wandered entirely too far on a deer trail with the absurd notion that this trail, despite being on a map of suggested walking routes put out by the city of Portland, is simply not well used.
+Last time I got lost and wandered entirely too far on a deer trail with the absurd notion that this trail on a map of walking routes put out by the city, is simply not well used.

-As I descend toward the creek again I see a trail on the other side I hadn’t noticed last time.
-I realize that this was the spot where the trail became thin and unreliable last time so I assume not crossing had been my wrong turn.
-This time I walk on the wide log over the creek and follow the trail along the water and up the bank to the intersection of Arnold and Boones Ferry.
+As I descend toward the creek I see a trail on the other side I hadn’t noticed before.
+I realize that this was the spot where the path became thin and unreliable so I cross the wide log over the creek and follow this new trail along the water and up the bank to the intersection at Boones Ferry.

-A couple blocks away I find the North Creek Trailhead.
-I am elated to have finally made it here after one failed attempt!
-I haven’t been on this side of the park much.
+A couple blocks away I find the trail-head into Tryon.
 The woods feel open where the creek winds through a wide marshy area, especially without the leaves of the deciduous trees filling in the space.

-I walk through the park on my favorite trails admiring the maple blossoms and budding leaves.
-I love the way the new buds spring up right next to the remnants of fall, old seedpods still hanging on the branches, leaves stuck in the cruxes.
-It’s been such a cold winter, I am especially eager for spring.
+I walk through the park admiring the maple blossoms and budding leaves springing up right next to the remnants of fall: old seedpods still hanging on the branches, leaves stuck in the cruxes.

-What a dilemma!
-I just discovered this enchanting trail but feel morally obligated to take a boring street route next time.
-If the bank weren’t in such bad shape I wouldn’t mind taking the unmapped trail but it’s not good for the creek and all the life it supports having the bank wash down.
+I’m a little sad to have just discovered this enchanting path only to realize I should take a boring street route next time since it’s not good for the creek and all the life it supports to have the bank wash down.

 I walk the rest of the way home and eat my sandwich finally.
 It tastes all the better for having been missed.